codehsbooks/apjava/Programming-with-Karel/for-loops.md

 }
 ```

 Let's look at another example.
 This time, we want Karel to put a ball down on every other space.
-This means that every iteration, Karel will have to move, then put down a ball.
+This means that every iteration, Karel will have to move, put down a ball, then move again.
 The start world looks like this:

 ![Starting World](../static/karel/for_oddBallStartWorld.png)